About Arnout

 Arnout specialises in competition law and boasts vast experience of national and European competition law across all market sectors.
 In close cooperation with Pieter van den Oord, Arnout leads La Gro’s Competition Law Team.
 His advisory and litigation practice focuses on state aid, cartels, positions of dominance and merger notifications to the European Commission, the Dutch Consumer and Market Authority and the Dutch Care Authority.
 He also specialises in Foreign Direct Investment (FDI) regulations.

 Furthermore, Arnout has a great deal of expertise in complex mass actions (WAMCA) and civil proceeding enforcement, both within and beyond competition law.
-He will be developing this expertise further within La Gro .
+He will be developing this expertise further within La Gro.
+Also, Arnout is head of the ESG-team of La Gro.
+Finally, Arnout is closely involved with the Asia Desk.

 Expertise